-the atmosphere.
-The important difference in the general circumstances of the woods, in the two directions of the grain, I propose to notice, first as regards the purposes of turning, and afterwards those of joinery work, which will render it necessary to revert to the wood in its original, or unseasoned state.
+moisture of the atmosphere.
+The important difference in the general circumstances of the woods, in the two directions of the grain, l propose to notice, first as regards the purposes of turning, and afterwards those of joinery work, which will render it necessary to revert to the wood in its original, or unseasoned state.